 Because the PRF treatments stimulate your skin with growth factors there are some long-term beneﬁts that take time to develop.
 For most patients a series of 2-4 treatments spaced 1 month apart will provide the best overall results and help maintain the beneﬁts longer.

-If you are considering platelet rich ﬁbrin (PRF) in Charleston, contact Dr. Rodwell today to discuss your candidacy.
+If you are considering platelet rich ﬁbrin (PRF) or PRP in Charleston, contact Dr. Rodwell today to discuss your candidacy.